- Study Abroad

 Fulfills Dominican University core curriculum Fine Arts requirement.
 May also fulfill certain art major requirements upon departmental approval.

-- Application packet consisting of application, three letters of recommendation, medical form and other documents.
+- Application packet consisting of application, two of recommendations

 For more information, please contact Sue Ponremy, director international studies, at email@example.com or call (708) 524-6965.